kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 Execution Resource (see also P0761, Executors Design Document)
 --------------------------------------------------------------------------------

-An *execution resource* is an implementation defined hardware and/or software facility capable of executing a callable function object.
+An *execution resource* is an descriptor for an implementation defined hardware and/or software facility capable of executing a callable function object.
 Different resources may offer a broad array of functionality